earaujoassis/watchman/README.md

 > A simple webhook to GitHub's API to make deployments every time a release is created

+Basically, every time a `ReleaseEvent` is sent to the GitHub webhook, a new action/message is created in Backdoor's message broker and a given Agent is responsible to act upon that action/message.
+The Backdoor's server is written in Ruby and Hanami (a really cool web framework) and it uses RethinkDB to save application state.
+The Agents are written in JavaScript.
+The message broker is based on RabbitMQ.

+Backdoor and Agents are decoupled because we could have an Agent for every server and a master Backdoor instance.
+It reminds the ideas used in [Kubernetes](http://kubernetes.io/).
+Kubernetes goes (way) beyond the scope of Backdoor's intentions: it offers service discovery and load balancing, horizontal scaling, batch execution etc. With Backdoor, I'm not really worried about this because I'm not offering services to a lot of users.
+I'm only interested to guarantee Continuous Deployment for a small set of projects, in one or a few server instances, used by a small portion of people and with GitHub's integration (the webhook is the main requirement here).

+Backdoor is also influenced by YouGov's velociraptor ([yougov/velociraptor](https://github.com/yougov/velociraptor)).
+But again velociraptor goes (way) beyond what is offered here.

 ### Setup and running

 You should set the environment variables according to the `.sample.env` and create a `.env`